ECNU-DEIT-ACADEMIC-2019/MY-job-/README.md

 2.3.3 Learning theory

-MOOC is based on connectionism learning theory which through socialized online interaction to learn knowledge.
+MOOC is based on connectionism learning theory which through socialized online interaction to learn knowledge.This theory was put forward systematically by Simmons the idea of connectionism in his Connectivism: A Learning Theory for the Digital Age.

 3.Key elements Analysis